Measles outbreak in Mumbai highlights chinks in vaccination record-keeping process

 As a norm, the health department has the age-wise list of children who are eligible for vaccination.
 Then, calculating the number of doses used, the department calculates their vaccine coverage proportion.
 However, the process has one flaw: It fails to record the vaccination status of around five per cent of the children who are vaccinated by private practitioners.

-“A digital health record for each Individual is must.
-It’s high time that we invest in newer technologies and build health records,” read the letter.

-Meanwhile, the RCH portal which was launched years back and later upgraded for better maintenance of data starting from pre-natal and postnatal care along with the immunization of the children, has failed to solve the issue.
+Meanwhile, the RCH portal has failed to solve the problem due to internet supply issues.
 “As there is no internet in remote areas, we have to maintain the data in ledger and then upload it on the portal in PHCs where internet is available.
-Sometimes, we have to walk for 10-12 kilometers just to update the data,” said said Ujwala K Paradeshi Auxiliary nurse midwife (ANM) who is responsible of 10 tribal-dominated villages in Jalgaon.
+Sometimes, we have to walk for 10-12 kilometers just to update the data,” said Ujwala K Paradeshi, the ANM (Auxiliary nurse midwife) responsible for 10 tribal-dominated villages in Jalgaon.

-Similar problem is reported in Mumbai’s slums where the portal often crashes when the workers try to upload the data through the tablets provided by the government.
+Similar problem is reported in Mumbai’s slums where the portal often crashes while the ANMs try to upload the data through the tablets provided by the government.
 “We are installing Wi Fi in the health posts.
 We have hired data entry operators but it would take some time to attain real-time status as we have a huge backlog,” said Waghmarem.